CiscoDevNet/yangsuite/README.md

 pyenv install 3.8
 ```

-Now that the correct and YANG Suite-supported version of Python 3.8 is installed, create and activate the virtual environment
+Now that the correct and YANG Suite-supported version of Python 3.8 is installed, create and activate the virtual environment.
+Note: you may need to change "3.8.12" below with the version of Python 3.8 that you installed

 ```
-~/.pyenv/versions/3.8.12/bin/python -m venv yangsuitevenv source yangsuiteenv/bin/activate
+~/.pyenv/versions/3.8.12/bin/python -m venv yangsuitevenv source yangsuitevenv/bin/activate
 ```

 Next, install the YANG Suite tool within the virutal evnrionment using pip: